briggstwitchell/git-workshop/index.md

 has_children: true
 ---

-# Welcome to the Workshop!
+# Welcome to the Git Workshop!
 {: .text-center}

 ---